 Detoxification Process: The detoxification process is the most important step in the treatment protocol.
 During the detoxification process, a team of medical professional supervises the treatment round the clock.
 They address and treat the withdrawal symptoms that appear during the detoxification process and give the medications for those symptoms.

 Inpatient Treatment Facilities: For the inpatient treatment program, the person will be admitted to the rehabilitation centers.
 It provides the efficient and timely treatment approaches for the substance abuse.
 The inpatient treatment programs have the higher sobriety rates due to the continuous medical supervision.
 The usual program lengths include thirty days, sixty days or ninety days.
 The length is customized according to the patient’s condition.
 A higher recovery rate is reported with the use of inpatient treatment facilities.
-At SLO Recovery Centers, advanced techniques are used to assist the process of recovery.
+At Addiction Rehab Centers, advanced techniques are used to assist the process of recovery.

 Outpatient Treatment Facilities: Many persons who can’t neglect the school or work responsibilities, are offered the outpatient treatment program.
 This provides the freedom to the patient to stay at home during the treatment process.
 The outpatient programs are suitable for persons with milder addiction.
 The length of this program is usually three to four days a week and two to four hours per day.
 Some are the basic counseling programs and others are the intense programs involving two or three treatment protocols.
 The success rates of this program are proportional to the motivations levels and the commitment of patients to recovery.